multivendorx/woocommerce-product-stock-alert/readme.txt

 6. Inventory manager

 == Changelog ==

+= 2.5.11 - 2024-09-24 =
+* Added - WordPress 6.6.2 compatibility.
+* Added - WooCommerce 9.3.2 compatibility.
+* Fixed - Issue where modifications made in the Personalize Layout settings were not displaying correctly.

 = 2.5.10 - 2024-09-10 =
 * Added - Block support for the subscription form.